Physical Isolation for Power Grid and Utility SCADA

 Operational Deployment

-Full deployment across utility infrastructure with air-gapped recovery, continuous compliance evidence, and 24/7 out-of-band management.
+Full deployment across utility infrastructure with verified configuration baselines, continuous compliance evidence, and 24/7 out-of-band management.

 Utility Network Assessment